Ōrāri Temuka Ōpihi Pareora

 Conditions for permitted access

-- Cattle standing in any lake located within a Lake Zone, any lake classified as a High Naturalness Waterbody, or any lake located outside the Hill and High Country Area.
+- for lakes, cattle standing in a lake located within a Lake Zone, classified as a High Naturalness Waterbody, or located outside the Hill and High Country Area (as defined in the Land & Water Regional Plan).

 A river is defined as a continually or intermittently flowing body of fresh water; and includes a stream and modified watercourse; but does not include any artificial watercourse (including an irrigation canal, water supply race, canal for the supply of water for electricity power generation, and farm drainage canal).